 Do I have to use one of the example monologues?

-No, you don’t have to use one of the example monologues.
-You can use one you have already prepared.
-We have no preference on style.
+There is no requirement to use one of the example monologues.
+You are welcome use one you have already studied.

 Is there a time limit on my song/monologue?